 - Online shopping sites and browsers often remember card details to make it easier and smoother to make purchases.
-If you feel at risk of making impulse spending decisions you later regret, removing the auto-filled information can help slow down your purchasing decisions in the moment.
-Google ‘how to clear your cookies’ to find information on how you do this.
+If you feel at risk of making impulsive spending decisions you later regret, removing the auto-filled information can help slow down your purchasing decisions.
+Google ‘how to clear your cookies’ to find out how to do this.

 - Call our money advisers who can help you with next steps.
 Or you can use our webchat service.
 Details are at the bottom of this page.

-- Keep your wallet out of your living room or bedroom (wherever you spend most of your time), so you make it harder for you to spend.
+- Keep your wallet out of your living room or bedroom (wherever you spend most of your time).
+This makes spending more difficult.

 - Consider asking your bank to add a note to your credit file (it doesn’t harm your credit record).

-- Think about ditching credit cards completely if you are finding them too difficult to manage and get some free, confidential debt advice if you’re worried how you’ll pay them off.
+- Think about ditching credit cards completely if you find them too difficult to manage.
+Get some free, confidential debt advice if you’re worried how you’ll pay them off.